Home ยป Italian Pasta Recipes ยป Garganelli Pasta

 Make the pasta dough

-• Tip the remaining flour, parmesan, nutmeg, pepper and salt onto a work surface.
+• Tip the remaining all-purpose flour, finely grated Parmigiano Reggiano cheese, grated nutmeg, freshly ground black pepper, and salt onto a work surface.
 Make a well in the middle and crack in the eggs.

 • Use a fork to beat the eggs, gradually taking in flour from around the edges until you form a shaggy dough with no runny egg.